Sud-ana/opensource_physical_design/README.md

  <img src="Screenshot/clock_constraints.jpg">
  <img src="Screenshot/clock_constraints_file.jpg">

- As the inverter cell is not inserted and no effort was made to meet timing, slack is violated in post CTS STA.
+ In a second synthesis flow, as the inverter cell is not inserted and no effort was made to meet timing, slack is violated in post CTS STA.
  <img src="Screenshot/timing_fail_post_cts.jpg">
+ This slack needs to be adequately addressed and closed with ECO prior to proceeding for generating the power delivery networks and GDS-II generations.

  # PDN
  We plan to do the power distribution network (power and ground rails).
 This is done in openlane.
 This consists of two steps